szze/SpecFlowPlus-Resources/FAQ.md

 ### The Test Explorer is not showing any feature scenario tests

-* If you have added SpecFlow+ Runner to your project or updated it, close and restart Visual Studio.
+* If you have added SpecFlow+ Runner to your project or updated the installed package, close and restart Visual Studio.
 This step is necessary to allow Visual Studio to load the SpecFlow+ Runner test adapter and locate your tests.
 * If cleaning your solution and rebuilding does not fix this issue, try deleting the contents (all folders and files) in your `%temp%\VisualStudioTestExplorerExtensions` folder.